B-HANSEN/peaks-news/README.md

 Also the wireframes show BST as timezone.
 The JS-function recognised BST not as 'British Summer Time' but as 'Bangladesh Standard Time'.
 To not show a deviation of +6 hours, the standard UTC is rendered instead.

+Snackbars indicate whether the article was added or removed as bookmark.

 Pending: ThePeaks logo for articles without thumbnails.